Xappium/xappium.uitest/README.md

 | CLI tool | Done |
 | Azure Pipelines | Needs Help |

-**NOTE** Android tools are tested and do work on Mac, however they do not currently work on Windows hosts.
+**NOTE:** Android tools are tested and do work on Mac, however they do not currently work on Windows hosts.
 If you're an Android Guru and would like to help get this working on Windows hosts I'd love the PR!

 ## Configuration